coralblocks/CoralQueue/README.md

 <img src="images/MpMcBroadcaster.png" alt="MpMcBroadcaster" width="50%" height="50%" />

-The MpMcBroadcaster (i.e. Multiple Producers / Multiple Consumers) allows multiple producer threads sending messages to the mpmc broadcaster and multiple consumer threads receiving messages from the mpmc broadcaster, all running inside the same JVM. `Note that all consumers receive all messages.` `Also note that the order that the consumers will process the messages is of course undetermined due to the simulaneous producers.`
+The MpMcBroadcaster (i.e. Multiple Producers / Multiple Consumers) allows multiple producer threads sending messages to the mpmc broadcaster and multiple consumer threads receiving messages from the mpmc broadcaster, all running inside the same JVM. `Note that all consumers receive all messages.` `Also note that the order that the consumers will process the messages is of course undetermined due to the simultaneous producers.`